-Ulti-Mate Connector Inc. is the only manufacture to successfully solve this problem by developing both a one-piece flat lead, pin and socket Nano size 30 contact, with a thickness of 0.005” x 0.010”.
+Winchester Interconnect Micro, formerly known as Ulti-Mate Connector, is the only manufacture to successfully solve this problem by developing both a one-piece flat lead, pin and socket Nano size 30 contact, with a thickness of 0.005” x 0.010”.
 Their surface-mount design and proprietary process, allows for a coplanarity of 0.000” to 0.003”, which is identified on the drawing.
 This provides the assurance of high quality solder fillets, thus reducing cycle rework time significantly, in one case by as much as 62%.
 Other Nano manufacturers are only able to provide the male pin as a one-piece contact with a flat tail, however the tail thickness is only 0.0025” which is very fragile, hard to control and difficult to package without causing damage.

 Not all Nano contacts are created equal.
 Precision formed pin and socket contacts with integral, thick one-piece surface mount leads are the most reliable solution to today’s design requirements while developing sophisticated ruggedized military, space, avionics, medical devices and down-hole tools.

 Nano Surface-Mount Connector Cross-Section showing Contact Coplanarity of 0.000” to 0.003”